getcarina/getcarina.com/_posts/2016-04-22-weekly-news-openstack-summit.md

 ### Next Week: Containers meetup at OpenStack Summit Austin

-The Carina team will be [hosting a containers meetup](https://getcarina.com/blog/container-day-austin-summit/) next Tuesday,  April 26 during the OpenStack Summit in Austin.
+The Carina team is [hosting a containers meetup](https://getcarina.com/blog/container-day-austin-summit/) next Tuesday,  April 26 during the OpenStack Summit in Austin.
 The meetup will be a great time to see demos and discussions from early Carina users and other leaders in the containers ecosystem.
 The meetup is _not exclusive_ to summit attendees—anyone is welcome to come and meet with our team and other Carina users.

 In addition to the meetup, members of the Carina team will be present throughout the summit in the [“Rackspace Cantina”](http://blog.rackspace.com/relax-recharge-rackspace-cantina-openstack-summit-austin/).
 If you’re attending the summit, come and see us on the rooftop patio at Micheladas to relax and recharge!